tenstorrent/tt-exalens/dbd/README.md

 ## High Level Debugging

-It is used to find operations with wrong results.
-It compares operation outputs with expected golden results.
+While debuda can help find low level bugs on silicon, High Level Debugging (aka Tapout Sweep) is used to find data mismatche errors.
+It runs a netlist iteratively with each operation 'tapped out' in topological order.
+The result of the tapped-out operation is compared with the golden results.
+Two flows are supported: budabackend and pybuda.

 ### Usage